ashutoshmjain/gita/src/knower.md

 To understand the Knower, we must first understand what is meant by "knowledge."
 The easiest way to comprehend it is to contrast knowledge with information.
 While conventional definitions often see "information" as a tool to predict the near-term future and "knowledge" as concrete reality, we will flip these definitions to align them with the probabilistic quantum world:

 *   **Information** is the data from events that have already occurred—the outcomes of repetitive trials.
 If you flip a coin a million times, the record of 500,000 heads and 500,000 tails is *information*.
 It is concrete and pertains to the past.
 In Sāṃkhya, this is called *Bhūtādika* (manifested realities of the past).
 *   **Knowledge** is the awareness of all possibilities and their respective probabilities.
 The understanding that a coin *can* land on either heads or tails with a 50/50 probability is *knowledge*.
-The probability of an electron spinning up or down in a perfect vacuum is exactly like a coin toss—fifty-fifty.
-If the electron cloud somehow retains this "ability of prediction," then we deem the cloud knowledgeable.
-If some external observer (like you or me) develops this capability, then that external observer is the "knower."
-The difference is only that of timing—"the coin" has this knowledge already baked in—it somehow knows to give you fifty percent heads and tails the rest of the time.
-We (the observers) need to unveil this knowledge through experiments.

 > Knowledge is the menu of potential futures—it is a way of framing "what to look for" or "what to measure."
 In Sāṃkhya, this is called *Prārabdha* (the destiny that is yet to unfold but is quite certain how it shall unfold—the likely scenarios).
 >